benbalter/benbalter.github.com/_posts/2023-01-13-great-extended-leave-documents.md

 ## Putting it all together

 If you're preparing to go on leave (or transition to a new role), feel free to use the template below as a starting point.
-Of course, if you have any suggestions or propposed improvements, [pull requests are always welcome](#).
+Of course, if you have any suggestions or propposed improvements, {% github_edit_link "pull requests are always welcome" %}.

 ```
 # @your leave document